 Planning is an essential part of success when it comes to revision, as sustained and repeated learning is far more effective than cramming the night before exams.
 The more frequently students come back to a topic, the more likely they are to remember it.
-By making plans in advance, this prevents students from wasting time looking for things to learn when they need to be actually revising.
-It also makes students more realistic about time-management, rather than spending too much time on earlier concepts and being forced to cram closer to exams.
-Even if students do not keep to the schedules they make, the process will at least make them aware of what they need to have learnt before their exams, and prevent them from underestimating how much work there is to do.
+By making plans in advance, prevents students from wasting time looking for things to learn when they need to be actually revising.
+It also makes students more realistic about time-management.
+Rather than spending too much time on earlier concepts and being forced to cram closer to exams.
+Even if students do not keep to the schedules they make, the process will at least make them aware of what they need to have learnt before their exams.
+And prevent them from underestimating how much work there is to do.

 This could either be done individually by students in their notebooks or collaboratively using the classroom whiteboard.
 The key is that mind mapping allows students to make connections between the various ideas within a subject, making it easier to recall and memorise information.
 It also breaks down a subject into more manageable chunks, making revision seem less daunting.

 Get students to put questions/terms on one side of the cards, and the answers/definitions on the other.
 This is a fantastic way to retain information, and can be turned into a fun (and effective!) revision game e.g. how many questions can you get right in under one minute.
 You could even make some yourself, and stick them on the walls of your classroom.

 Students can often become distracted if they try and revise in their bedrooms, as there are too many distractions.
 Let them know the opening hours of the school or local libraries, and encourage them to work there instead.
-If possible, you may want to also provide after-school study sessions, ensuring students have quiet time to study, and a convenient way to approach you with any questions they might have about the material.
+If possible, you may want to also provide after-school study sessions, ensuring students have quiet time to study.
+And a convenient way to approach you with any questions they might have about the material.

 Even outside of their bedrooms, some students may still find ways to procrastinate.
 Make students aware of studying apps (e.g. Forest), which allow students to block time-wasting apps and websites for set periods of time.

-7. Encourage students to use past papers to practice, preferably closed-book and under timed conditions – It is essential that students have experience of attempting to recall information in a pressured environment, and know what to expect when they enter the exam room.
+Preferably closed-book and under timed conditions.
+It is essential that students have experience of attempting to recall information in a pressured environment, and know what to expect when they enter the exam room.
 Even if they can’t do full papers, get them to write detailed essay plans.
 Having a good structure is essential to writing a good essay.
 If possible, mark their work, or at least provide comments and feedback e.g. include more examples/statistics, ensure you stick to the question, make your handwriting legible, etc.